Rime6/my-portfolio/README.md

-# Rime Nasser-Eddine — Portfolio
+# My Portfolio - Rime Nasser Eddine

 Welcome to my portfolio.
 This site showcases selected projects, my process, and the design and interaction decisions that shape how I present my work.